KJB88/KJB88.github.io/_pages/bio_personalOverview.md

-<strong>INTRO</strong> - Let me give you the overview while I get you a cuppa!
 <br>
 <p>
 Hi, I'm Kev!
 A thirty-something ADHD fella, struggling with sparse facial hair.
 You'll find me somewhere under a pile of cats!
 My partner-in-crime is a very tall German lady who is my inspiration, my muse and my emotional coach through life.